SystemsApproach/private5g/ran.rst

    expanded to include SD-RAN details (some of which may be extracted from the SDN book).

-The description of the RAN in the previous chapter focused on functionality, but was mostly silent about the RAN’s internal structure.
+The description of the RAN in Chapter 2 focused on functionality, but was mostly silent about the RAN’s internal structure.
 We now focus on some of the internal details, and in doing so, explain how the RAN is being transformed in 5G.
-This involves first describing the stages in the packet processing pipeline, and then showing how these stages can be disaggregated, distributed and implemented.
+This involves first describing the stages in the packet processing pipeline, and then showing how these stages are being disaggregated, distributed and implemented.

 Our approach in this chapter is to incrementally build the RAN from the bottom up in the first three sections.
 Section 4.4 then summarizes